-Michael Smith: I know for many years, some people have complained Cold Fusion is dying or legacy, so my question to you is, what would it take to make Cold Fusion more alive this year?
+Michaela Light: I know for many years, some people have complained Cold Fusion is dying or legacy, so my question to you is, what would it take to make Cold Fusion more alive this year?

 Mike Brunt: Well, that's a good question, and it relates to something, I think anyway, it relates to something that I've proposed speaking on at the CF conference, they haven't exactly yet and they may not.
 It's the API manager, which came out with CF 2016, it's an enterprise-level feature.
 I'm doing a lot of in-depth on that, the presentation, if it's acceptable beyond the administrator, so the API manager, it's pretty detailed.
 I think obviously API's are most definitely the core of most of what's going on nowadays, you know the close coupling that we had for a long time is really taking a backseat because of all these different needs, you know I mentioned one of them, internet of things, obviously mobile, and so on and so forth.